chenken12/L3GD20H-gyroscope/index.md

 # Gyroscope Project
 -------------
+### November 15, 2018
+* my header for my pcb finally came it. it was a later since my soldering goal was due 2 weeks ago but i may have some uses for the headers in the future

 ### November 13, 2018 (Week 11)
+* Got a proto-type code working on the my raspberry pi.
+Planning on refining the code later on
+* Started to build my enclosure on coraldraw, planning the print it out on this friday

 ### November 6, 2018 (Week 10)
 * Comparing mpp to today im on time for my soldering.